longturn/freeciv21/docs/Manuals/Server/commands.rst

 Server Commands
 ***************

-After a server has been started from the :doc:`command-line <command-line>`, an administrator can issue a set of commands to the server's own command-line.
+After a server has been started from the command-line, an administrator can issue a set of commands to the server's own command-line.
 This server command-line is separate from the OS terminal command-line.

 ``/start``
   This command starts the game.
 When starting a new game, it should be used after all human players have